adjust/adobe_air_sdk/README.md

 ##### <a id="deduplication"></a> Revenue deduplication

-You can also pass in an optional transaction ID to avoid tracking duplicate revenues.
-The last ten transaction IDs are remembered and revenue events with duplicate transaction IDs are skipped.
+You can also add an optional transaction ID to avoid tracking duplicate revenues.
+The last ten transaction IDs are remembered, and revenue events with duplicate transaction IDs are skipped.
 This is especially useful for in-app purchase tracking.
 See an example below.

 If you want to track in-app purchases, please make sure to call `trackEvent` only if the transaction is finished